drbarrett/dash.vim/README.md

 from using dash.vim on Linux nor Windows.
 It can be installed on those systems however, but it will not load.

+NOTE:This fork has been modified to work with the [iVim][iVim] IOS port of Vim.

 ## Commands, Mappings and Configuration

 Read the [help][txt-doc] to know more.